 To learn more and to see sample strategies, see the article in the tool kit:

-"Cues and Strategies: What Does Fear Look Like and What Can We Do?" www.teachingrefugees. com/docs/What-Does-Fear-Look-Like.pdf neuroconnections in the areas of the brain dedicated to learning and reasoning at the time when new connections should be developing.
+"Cues and Strategies: What Does Fear Look Like and What Can We Do?" www.teachingrefugees. com/docs/What-Does-Fear-Look-Like.pdf

 The Effects of Trauma on Memory, Learning and Behaviour